rubymonolith/superform/README.md

     end

     div do
+      render field(:agreement).label do
-      render field(:agreement).label { "Check this box if you agree to give us your first born child" }
+        "Check this box if you agree to give us your first born child" end
       render field(:agreement).checkbox(checked: true)
     end